 If additional technology or a focus on new skills aren’t up your alley, work with what you have.
 Partner with your quality and operations department to evaluate product quality logs and returned purchase orders.
 You may be able to pinpoint product lines that exhibit the highest occurrence of issues or complaints.

 Provide additional training to production workers on how to accurately test and report issues on the assembly line.
 This training can help reduce the occurrence of substandard products in the market, which improves consumer confidence and provides the sales team something to sell on—reliable products.

 Increasing profit margins don’t always require a price increase of the top-selling product line.
 A reduction in operational costs have impacts well beyond the price of goods.
 In 2017, a growing area of focus for this industry continues to be integrating robotics and automation, which effectively lays the foundation to Industry 4.0.
 But even computers need an overlord.

 Proactive training is needed to manage the skills gap of the changing workforce.
 As unskilled labor is replaced by machines and automation, those who will be responsible to operate and service these systems require extensive training, while those on either side of these production lines will require knowledge on how this new technology will impact their departments—that means engineering, supply chain, finance, shipping, and even marketing.

-While you may already have programs in many of these areas, it’s still important to regularly evaluate the their effectiveness, realign them with organizational priorities, and track how they actually impact those priorities.
+While you may already have training programs in many of these areas, it’s still important to regularly evaluate the their effectiveness, realign them with organizational priorities, and track how your learning programs impact those priorities.
 And if you don’t have any programs aligned with organizational priorities, now’s the time to get started.